nh-server/switch-guide/docs/extras/blocking_updates.md

 ## Testing if you can reach nintendo

-### Testing via the eshop (Stock)
+### Testing via the eShop (Stock)

 !!! tip ""
-    1. Open the eshop.
+    1. Open the eShop.
 Wait until it either opens or displays an error
-    2. If it displays "Unable to display page." you seem to have nintendo blocked
+    2. If it displays "Unable to display page." you seem to have Nintendo blocked

 ### Testing via a homebrew app (CFW)